Master of Nonprofit Management Degree Equips Students for Healthcare Nonprofits

 State and Regional Healthcare Nonprofits

-The size and scope of healthcare nonprofits are considerable.
+The size and scope of health care nonprofits are considerable.
 This is especially true when discussing hospital ownership, the Kaiser Family Foundation reports.
-In 2015, 58.5 percent of all hospitals were nonprofit, with 20.2 percent of hospitals controlled by state or local government and 21.3 percent of hospitals by for-profit owners.
+In 2018, 56.5 percent of all hospitals in the United States were nonprofit, with 18.6 percent of hospitals controlled by state or local government and 24.9 percent of hospitals by for-profit owners.

-Employment opportunities also demonstrate the impact that nonprofit healthcare organizations have.
-With a majority of hospitals being nonprofit, doctors, nurses and other healthcare practitioners can work for a nonprofit.
+Employment opportunities also demonstrate the impact that nonprofit health care organizations have.
 In addition to professionals who provide care, there are many professionals at the state and regional levels who work in an administrative capacity, helping nonprofit organizations advance their cause.
 These professionals can include specialists (such as finance or marketing) or managers who are able to fundraise, advocate for the cause and make other strategic plans to help the nonprofit “do good.”

 World Health Organization (WHO)